 In this article I will you explain how you can obtain the tourist visa to China in Canada, in an easy and economical way, collecting all the documents electronically from your computer.
-The Chinese visa proceedings can be done in two ways: through the Chinese Visa Application Service Center (CVASC) or using the online visa service offered by the private agency China Visa Direct.
+The Chinese visa proceedings can be done in two ways: using the online visa service offered by China Visa Direct or through the Chinese Visa Application Service Center (CVASC).

 - I will try to keep this article updated, but keep in mind that the proceedings in the consulates sometimes change from one day to the next, so I recommend that you compare the information in this article with the official information provided by the Chinese consulates in Canada.